FarronF/limerick-council-meetings/meetings/2021/02/16-Virtual Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 15th December 2021.md

 Chair asked for forbearance whilst consultation is ongoing.

-The Chair closed the meeting by wishing all a safe, peaceful and happy Christmas.---
+The Chair closed the meeting by wishing all a safe, peaceful and happy Christmas.
+---